gopinathsjsu/team-project-renaissance/README.md

 **3/18/2021:**
 Surabhi:
 - Implemented Login API.
 Added login form on the front end

+# Week 2

+**3/26/2021:**
+Surabhi:
+- Worked on creating class diagram for login and regsiter APIs

+**3/31/2021:**
+- Researched on how to deploy MySQL database to cloud.
+- Worked on integrating MySQL DB on cloud in the app

+**4/2/2021:**
+- Working on Register API

+**4/2/2021:**
+- Completed implementation of Register API
 # To Run the app

 1. yarn init